anywhichway/reasondb/static/markdown/api/introduction.md

 4) Return value type documentation.

 5) Documentation for directly thrown errors.
-Note, exceptions are not yet fully documented and the lack of documentation does not mean an execption can't be thrown.
+Note, exceptions are not yet fully documented and the lack of documentation does not mean an exception can't be thrown.

+6) An example